Southern Ecuador

 Tues., Jan.
 14

 Today we will begin at the Utuana Reserve, stopping at the very active hummingbird feeders where Rainbow Starfontlet is often found along with Purple-throated Sunangel.
 Utuana Reserve protects a montane forest that is home to numerous range restricted, Tumbesian birds.
 Rufous-necked Foliage-gleaner, Grey-headed Antbird, Piura Hemispingus and Black-cowled Saltator are all found here.
 Other possible species include Jelski’s Chat-Tyrant, Chapman’s Antshrike, Black-crested Tit-Tyrant and Line-cheeked Spinetail.
-In the afternoon we have another long drive to reach Loja.
+In the afternoon we'll drive to the mountain city of Loja.

 ON Loja